masataka123/blog3_e/sub3/index.md

 13. ‘Abundance theorem for minimal projective varieties satisfying Miyaoka's equality’, Sun Yat-Sen University, May.
 2024.
 14. '数学の勉強法・研究の進め方・専門の決め方について(in Japanese)' [What is セミナー](https://sites.google.com/view/handai-what-is-seminar/), the University of Osaka.
 January,  2025.
 [PDF](https://masataka123.github.io/blog3/pdf/2025_0116_What_is_seminar.pdf)
 15. "Inequalities for the second Chern class -Miyaoka-Yau inequality and Miyaoka's inequality-" [AG seminar](http://www4.math.sci.osaka-u.ac.jp/sembbs2/announce.cgi) the University of Osaka.
 December,  2025
+16. "Inequalities for the second Chern class and the structure theorem.-Miyaoka-Yau inequality and Miyaoka's inequality-” Tohoku University, May, 2026.

 ### **Apr.
 2018--Mar.
 2022**
 1. 'Vanishing theorems of vector bundles with singular Hermitian metrics'  Geometry Seminar, Nagoya University, Aichi, May.
 2018. [slide](https://masataka123.github.io/blog3/pdf/2018_05_29.pdf)